yangqi0/petitgpt/README.md

 - checkpoint selection,
 - sampling and failure analysis. -->

-The current model is approximately **137M parameters**.
+The current model has approximately **137M parameters**.
 The entire training process can be run on a single RTX 4090 GPU.
+New MoE-based models are coming soon.

 ---